• Skip to main content

 Recipe Ingredients:

-• orzo: orzo is a rice like pasta if you haven't used it before.
+• orzo: orzo is a rice-shaped pasta if you haven’t used it before.
 You will find it in the pasta aisle.
-You could possibly use another short pasta like macaroni perhaps, but the orzo is my personal favorite.
+You could possibly use another small pasta shape like macaroni perhaps, but the orzo is my personal favorite.

-• mozzarella: fresh mozzarella--nothing compares.
-You could use mozzarella pearls for more convenience, but I like the rougher, chopped slices as they hold the pesto a bit better than the pearls.
+• mozzarella: fresh mozzarella cheese–nothing compares.
+You could use mozzarella pearls for more convenience, but I like the rougher, chopped bite-sized pieces as they hold the pesto a bit better than the pearls.

 • basil: again, fresh is key and the only option in this orzo pesto salad.
+Fresh basil leaves are a must for this recipe.
 It is the star of the pesto.

 • pine nuts: pine nuts are a bit pricy, so you could opt for walnuts if preferred.
 For a nut allergy, you can omit the pine nuts completely or use shelled pumpkin seeds (pepitas).

-• olive oil: use a nice olive oil if possible to add optimal flavor
+• olive oil: use a good quality extra virgin olive oil if possible to add optimal flavor

 • lemon juice: fresh from the lemon is best, but if you only have the bottled, use it.
 You can add a touch of lemon zest as well for more vibrance.